Laragear/SubscriptionsDemo/README.md

 echo $user->subscription->isCancelled(); // true
 ```

+> **Note**
-> Terminating a Subscription doesn't detach the users from it.
+> Terminating a Subscription doesn't detach the admin from it, but it will detach the guest.
+This can be disabled with `terminate(true)` over the subscription.

 #### Cancellation mark